 Exclusions include: chemical preparations for medical or veterinary purposes (Cl.
 5); -fungicides, herbicides and preparations for destroying vermin (Cl.
 5); adhesives for stationery or household purposes (Cl.
 16).

-Class 35 is a services class that predominantly includes services rendered by parties principally with the object of helping in the working or management of a commercial undertaking (retail services for example), or help in the management of the business affairs or commercial functions of an industrial or commercial enterprise, as well as services rendered by advertising establishments.
+Class 35 is a services class that predominantly includes services rendered by parties principally with the object of help in the working or management of a commercial undertaking (retail services for example), or help in the management of the business affairs or commercial functions of an industrial or commercial enterprise, as well as services rendered by advertising establishments.

 Exclusions include, for example, services such as evaluations and reports of engineers which do not directly refer to the working or management of affairs in a commercial or industrial enterprise.